 - Bitly – turn long URLs into something more manageable by using Bitly.
 If you sign up for the free account, any shortened links you store will let you know how many times that link has been opened.

-- Facebook Posting Guide for Local & State Leagues
+- Twitter Guide for State and Local Leagues

 - Convention PowerPoint: Facebook and Twitter Tips